mothball187/TimedProgression/README.md

 `wipeStartHour` - The hour of the day your wipe period begins on your configured wipe day of the week.
 This value defaults to 13 (1pm).

-`wipeNumWeeks` - The number of weeks your wipe period lasts, defaults to 1.

 The `items.json` file contains the more complex details of which items are restricted and their unlock phase.
 Below is the default configuration.
 ```
 items["Weapon", "pistol.revolver"] = 0;